KimMeen/TGGC/README.md

 Building on these insights and to demonstrate how powerful spectral-temporal GNNs are based on our framework, we propose a simple instantiation named Temporal Graph Gegenbauer Convolution (TGGC), which significantly outperforms most existing models with only linear components and shows better model efficiency.

+** 📦 This repository contains the code for the basic implementation of TGGC **

 ## Requirements